Silo stars Common and Tim Robbins get deep on the zeitgeist and perilous state of our world

 “I think the most dangerous thing we have facing us is a worldwide movement towards less autonomy for the individual and more compliance with the state,” he continues.
 “And so if anyone has any fear of it, you should look at what a dystopian society is right now.
 Which is, you know, in China—if you go against the state, you will lose your access to your bank account.
 That could happen in the world right now.
 And I think that’s the biggest enemy right now that we all have to be aware of.”

 Common reflects on the question from a different perspective.
-“Even going back to Silo, I think one of the most important things when when I look at leaders, is the humanity of a leader,” he says.
+“Even going back to Silo, I think one of the most important things when I look at leaders, is the humanity of a leader,” he says.
 “So for me, I’m not a big ‘I’m with this political party’ person.
 That’s not my thing.
 And just because you’re with a certain political party, I don’t feel like you’re the opposition.”

 “For me, it’s about looking at human beings and saying, is this person going to be at least a considerate leader and a compassionate leader?
-That’s what we want, Common concludes: “Not just for America, but the world.”
+That’s what we want,” Common concludes: “Not just for America, but the world.”

 I’ll leave you to draw your own conclusions about whether the past weeks have delivered that outcome—just as you can discover the fascinating world of Silo for yourself.
-And maybe go find that book or record store, if you’ve got one…
+And maybe go find that book or record store, if you’ve got one nearby…

 INTERVIEW EDITED FOR LENGTH AND CLARITY